gilt/tech-blog/_posts/2017-08-04-sundial-batch.md

  by scaling the cluster up and down by demand.
 In practice, this required too much manual effort and moving parts so we lived with a long running cluster scaled to handle peak load.

- Since then our needs have grown and we have jobs ranging in size from a couple of hundred MB of memory to 60GB of memory.
-Having a cluster scaled to handle peak load with all these job sizes has become too expensive.
+ Since then, our needs have grown and we have jobs ranging in size from a couple of hundred MB of memory to 60GB of memory.
+Having a cluster scaled to handle peak load with all these job sizes had become too expensive.
 Most job failure noise has been due to cluster resources not being available or smaller jobs taking up space on instances meant to be dedicated to bigger jobs.
 (ECS is weak when it comes to task placement strategies).

- Thankfully AWS have come along with their own enhancements on top of ECS in the form of AWS Batch.
+ Thankfully AWS have come along with their own enhancements on top of ECS in the form of [AWS Batch](https://aws.amazon.com/batch/).

 ### What we love about Batch